 We get it, nobody’s perfect, and we are bound to make mistakes at times.
 But by knowing these common pitfalls, you are doing yourself a favor by avoiding costly mistakes, income loss, and worse of it all, serious legal complications.

-So, if you are an investor or an OFW aspiring to be a successful landlord, read on to know the landlord mistakes you should avoid to dodge costly mistakes!
+So, if you are an investor or an OFW aspiring to be a successful landlord, read on to know the landlord mistakes to avoid to dodge costly mistakes!

 Passive income is the primary reason why rental property owners invest in real estate.
 As a refresher, passive income is the revenue you get from rental payments.
 However, the success of your rental business still depends on the vacancy rate of where your property is located.